onesimoh2/ts-anomaly-detection-beyond-01/README.md

 ## THE FAST FOURIER TRANSFORM

-All these those uses of sines and cosines suggest concepts derived from the Fourier Series.
+The utilization  of sines and cosines suggest concepts derived from the Fourier Series.
 All functions of a variable, whether continuous or not, can be expanded in a series of sinusoidal functions of multiples of the variable.
 The Fast Fourier Transform FFT (4) is an algorithm that you can apply to decompose a time series in a sequence of complex coefficients representing different frequencies and amplitudes (this is typically known as moving from the time domain to the frequency domain).
-Once you have the coefficients you can, for example, filter them to filter those frequencies representing noise and then compose them back to obtain the original signal without the noise.
+Once you have the coefficients you can, for example, filter those frequencies representing noise and then compose them back to obtain the original signal without the noise.

 ![image](data/catfishtotaldata.gif)